-These financial statements have been prepared in accordance with the requirements of the Financial Reporting Act 1993 (as amended by the Financial Reporting Amendment Act 2011) and the Companies Act 1993.
+This financial report is a general purpose financial report which has been prepared in accordance with the requirements of the Financial Reporting Act 1993 (as amended by the Financial Reporting Amendment Act 2011)

 These financial statements have been prepared in accordance with Generally Accepted Accounting Practice in New Zealand.
 They comply with the New Zealand Equivalents to International Financial Reporting Standards (NZ IFRS) and other applicable Financial Reporting Standards, as appropriate for profit-oriented entities.